Sharad Vesawkar: Career highlights

-Sharad started his career in 2004 and faced many difficulties.
+He started his career in 2004 and faced many difficulties.
 Lack of citizenship was the worst thing he faced over the years.
 He finally got his citizenship before the 2013 ICC World Twenty20 Qualifier and in return he paved the path of 2014 ICC World Twenty20 for Nepal.

 He scored an unbeaten 91 off just 45 balls against Singapore in the knock-out match of the Sagarmatha Cement Journey to World Cup tournament in December 2013.
 He scored 32 runs off the thirty-ninth over that includes 5 SIXes and a two.

 He also scored 40 runs against Bangladesh and 37 runs against Afghanistan in the 2014 ICC World Twenty20.

 In August 2014, he traveled to the United States as he was called to play for the Punjab Lions in a Chicago-based tournament.
 He also played in the North Texas League during the weekends.

 The first international event for Sarad was unforgettable - not only because it was his first also because he got to start his career on the soil where he was born - UAE.
 He was one of the best batsmen of the event scoring 275 runs in 8 matches including a 106 against Qatar and 78 against India.
 With that he got selected for the Dream Team and visited Sri Lanka - a news he couldn't tell to his father, who died in India on his business trip due to a heart attack.

 Today, Sarad is a mainstay batsman of Nepali national team.
 He was one of the key players of the U-19 squad that won the plate championship in 2006 defeating South Africa and New Zealand.